jmaraya1229/NoteTaker/README.md

 # NoteTaker

 ## Description
+The following application will allow the user to create, view, and delete notes.

 ## Installation
 Use `npm install` to install the required technologies.
 If it does download the needed programs, the user can download them by using the commands `npm install express` and `npm install uuid`.